-Our stockholders will experience substantial additional dilution if shares of our preferred stock are converted into, or outstanding options or warrants are exercised for, common stock, as well as upon the conversion of Series B Convertible Preferred Stock and exercise of warrants to purchase common stock to be issued pursuant to our concurrent Series B Preferred Stock and warrants offering.
+Our stockholders will experience substantial additional dilution if shares of our preferred stock are converted into, or outstanding options or warrants are exercised for, common stock, as well as upon the issuance of common stock pursuant to our concurrent common stock and warrants offering.

 As of the date of this prospectus supplement, there are 8,070 shares of our Series A Convertible Preferred Stock outstanding, which are convertible, without payment of additional consideration, into 8,070,000 shares of our common stock.
 As of March 31, 2012, there were 6,685,000 shares of common stock issuable upon the exercise of warrants, having a weighted average exercise price of \$1.65 per share, and 11,356,503 shares of common stock issuable upon the exercise of stock options outstanding, having a weighted average exercise price of \$3.14 per share.
 The conversion of the outstanding shares of our Series A Convertible Preferred Stock into, or exercise of outstanding options or warrants for, common stock would be substantially dilutive to the outstanding shares of common stock.
-In addition the issuance of shares of our common stock upon conversion of Series B Convertible Preferred Stock, and exercise of warrants to purchase common stock, to be sold pursuant to the Series B Preferred Stock and warrants offering would be substantially dilutive to the outstanding shares of common stock.
+In addition, the issuance of shares of our common stock, and issuance of shares of common stock upon exercise of the warrants to purchase common stock, to be sold in our concurrent common stock and warrants offering, would be substantially dilutive to the outstanding shares of common stock.
 Any dilution or potential dilution may cause our stockholders to sell their shares, which would contribute to a downward movement in the stock price of our common stock.

-If you purchase the common stock sold in this offering, you will experience immediate and substantial dilution in your investment.
+If you purchase the Series B Preferred Stock sold in this offering and assuming its conversion into shares of our common stock, you will experience immediate and substantial dilution in your investment.
 Raising additional capital by issuing securities in the future will cause dilution to existing stockholders and may cause our share price to decline.

-Since the price per share of our common stock being offered in this offering is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
-Based on the public offering price of \$ per share and our net tangible book value as of March 31, 2012, if you purchase shares of common stock and warrants in this offering, you will suffer immediate and substantial dilution of \$ per share with respect to the net tangible book value of the common stock, but excluding the effect of conversion of shares of Series B Convertible Preferred Stock, and exercise of warrants to purchase shares of our common stock, to be issued in our concurrent Series B Preferred Stock and warrants offering.
-For the purpose of this calculation, the entire purchase price for the shares of common stock and accompanying warrants is being allocated to the shares of common stock, and shares issuable upon exercise of the warrants have not been included.
+Since the price per share of our Series B Preferred Stock being offered in this offering is substantially higher than the net tangible book value of the common stock, you will suffer substantial dilution with respect to the net tangible book value of the Series B Preferred Stock you purchase in this offering, assuming conversion of the Series B Preferred Stock into shares of our common stock.
+Based on the public offering price of \$760.00 per share and accompanying warrant and our net tangible book value as of March 31, 2012, if you purchase shares of Series B Preferred Stock and warrants in this offering, assuming conversion of the Series B Preferred Stock into shares of our common stock, you will suffer immediate and substantial dilution of \$0.18 per share with respect to the net tangible book value of the common stock, but excluding the effect of shares of common stock, and exercise of warrants to purchase shares of our common stock, to be issued in our concurrent common stock and warrants offering.
+For the purpose of this calculation, the entire purchase price for the shares of Series B Preferred Stock and accompanying warrants is being allocated to the shares of Series B Preferred Stock, and shares issuable upon exercise of the warrants have not been included.
 See the section entitled "Dilution" below for a more detailed discussion of the dilution you will incur if you purchase common stock and warrants in this offering.